ABPANC Advocacy Award

 Additionally, the nominator receives a $100 cash award, and the winner’s unit will receive aa $350 scholarship that can be used for things such as CPAN/CAPA certification exam fees, recertification fees, continuing education, books, etc.

-Tanya Gros, RN, CPAN, Named 2022 Advocacy Award Recipient
+Valerie Boatwright, ADN, RN, CAPA, Named 2023 ABPANC Advocacy Award Recipient

 Every year, ABPANC recognizes a CPAN or CAPA certified nurse who exemplifies leadership as a patient advocate with its highest honor, the Advocacy Award.
-ABPANC is pleased to present the award this year to Tanya Gros, RN, CPAN of Oschner Medical Center North Shore in Slidell, Louisiana.
+ABPANC is pleased to present the award this year to Valerie Boatwright, ADN, RN, CAPA, of the University of New Mexico Hospital.

-Tanya was presented with the prestigious recognition at the CPAN®/CAPA® Celebration Luncheon at the ASPAN National Conference in Philadelphia on April 8.
-Tanya was nominated by her colleague Christie Rodi, CAPA.
+Valerie was presented with the prestigious recognition at the CPAN®/CAPA® Celebration Luncheon at the ASPAN National Conference at the Gaylord Rockies in Aurora, Colorado on April 28.
+Valerie was nominated by her supervisor, Ashly Stein, CAPA.

-Congratulations to Tanya on this outstanding honor in recognition of her selfless care for her patients.
+Congratulations to Valerie on this outstanding honor in recognition of her selfless care for her patients.